ProtossDragoon/self-driving-PM/STUDY.md

       > ```Pygame``` : PyGame Python example using pygame to obtain camera frames.
 Use install_requirements.sh to make sure all the dependencies are present.

 - (2) From Scratch

+Currently, we offer two separate ways to perform an inference on the Edge TPU: with the Edge TPU API or with the TensorFlow Lite API.
+- [The Edge TPU API (the edgetpu module)](https://coral.ai/docs/edgetpu/api-intro/#install-the-library-and-examples) provides simple APIs that perform image classification and object detection.
+  > 이거 봤는데 진짜로 딱 classification, detection 두개 있음. 추상화 최강자.
+It's build on top of the TensorFlow Lite C++ API and abstracts-away a lot of the code required to handle input tensors and output tensors.
+The Edge TPU API also includes APIs to perform on-device transfer-learning with either weight imprinting or backpropagation.
+Note: The Edge TPU Python APIs for inferencing require all input tensors be uint8 format.
+If your model expects float inputs, then you should instead use the TensorFlow Lite API with Python.
+- The alternative is to use the TensorFlow Lite API directly.
+  > This requires more code in your application to process the input and output tensors, but it gives you more opportunities to customize the code for different types of model architectures.
+For details, instead read how to run inference using the TensorFlow Lite API with Python or with C++.

 <br>